 Facilities available for my dog

 Most National Trust sites in the Surrey Hills have dog waste bins.
-Please do use them.
-Dog waste can be very damaging to both the environment and people’s health.
+Please do use them, as dog waste can be damaging to both the environment, livestock and people’s health.

-Please do not hang dog waste bags in the trees.
+Please do not hang dog waste bags in the trees, fences or gates.